rjfarmer/gfort2py/README.md

 Optional arguments are handled by not passing anything for that item (python side), but they must be at the end of the argument list (on the fortran side)

+Array arguments must pass a numpy array, either pre filled (if the array is intent(in)) or made with zeros if the array is intent out or allocatable.

 ### Variables